arnaudporet/konect/readme.md

 * `sourceFile`: the source nodes listed in a file (one node per line)
 * `targetFile`: the target nodes listed in a file (one node per line)

-The returned file is a SIF file encoding the paths connecting the source nodes to the target nodes in the network.
+The returned file `konected.sif` is a SIF file encoding all the paths connecting the source nodes to the target nodes in the network."

+The returned file `konected-shortest.sif` is a SIF file encoding only the shortest connecting paths contained in `konected.sif`.

 ## Cautions